goitacademy/nodejs-homework-template/readme.md

 GET /contacts - will get all contacts

+GET /contacts?favorite=false&page=2&limit=10 - will get all contacts with favorite filter set on true and pagination (favorite = false, page = 2 and limit per page = 10).
+Default limit is 10 per page.

 GET /contacts/:contactId - will get contact with contactId

 POST /contacts - will create contact